dustpg/LongUI/README.md

   - Tool-chain/Environment B(would support in the future):
     - Rakefile(ruby)
     - MinGW-W64

+##Remarks

+  Windows 7 also supported Direct2D 1.1, but DirectComposition,
+  planned support for Win7 without DirectComposition,but MS
+  said that Win7 could upgrade to Win10 for free, so just 'planned'

 ## PROJECTS LIST

   -  3rdparty/* , 3rdparty library, like dlmalloc